KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: INTRODUCTION

 \section{INTRODUCTION}

-Heterogeneous multi-robot systems are increasingly deployed in real-world missions, including disaster response, warehouse logistics, and large-scale inspection~\cite{zhang2024multi}.
-By integrating robots with diverse capabilities and embodiments, these systems can effectively accomplish complex missions that are beyond the reach of homogeneous teams.
-The heterogeneity among robots introduces substantial challenges in long-horizon planning tasks, including task allocation and the coordination of robot actions in dynamic and uncertain environments~\cite{bai2021multi}.
-To this end, recent work has focused on planning strategies for effectively integrating heterogeneous robots with diverse roles and capabilities.
+Heterogeneous multi-robot systems are increasingly used in real-world missions such as disaster response, warehouse logistics, and large-scale inspection~\cite{zhang2024multi}.
+By combining robots with diverse capabilities, they can tackle tasks beyond the reach of homogeneous teams.
+However, this heterogeneity introduces significant challenges in long-horizon planning, including task allocation and coordinated action in dynamic, uncertain environments~\cite{bai2021multi}.
+Recent work has therefore focused on planning strategies that better integrate robots with diverse roles and capabilities.

 Despite recent progress, effective planning for heterogeneous teams remains challenging~\cite{gupta2022incentivizing, gupta2019achieving}.
 Planning Domain Definition Language (PDDL)-based approaches offer strong guarantees for long-horizon planning but depend on manually crafted domain and problem specifications~\cite{liu2024autonomous}.
 These specifications are labor-intensive to construct, and even minor modeling errors can induce brittle behavior, as planners assume complete and consistent environmental representations.